kevin-mcneil/csm-playbook/daily-workflow/README.md

        - An offer to connect.

 6. Learning or Deep Work
-   - Use your learning block to:
+   - Use your designated learning block (from your weekly operating rhythm) to:
       - Explore new product features.
       - Read a relevant article or internal document.
       - Practice a new workflow you might show customers.
+   These blocks are scheduled periods for deeper learning, separate from any urgent learning you may need to do in    the moment.